pythonicmux/multiorderAlgorithm/README.md

 ### Input topic (from robot)

-`multiorder_alg::robotStatus` is a message type that gets the robot's location.
+`multiorder_alg::robotStatus` is a message type that represents a robot heartbeat with its location.

 ### Output topic (to robot)

+`multiorder_alg::batch` is a message type with an array of `multiorder_alg::waypoint`s.
+It represents a batch of waypoints/moves that the ground station sends to the robot.

-`multiorder_alg::waypoint` is a message type that tells the robot the node to go to and the action to do (as a string).
+`multiorder_alg::waypoint` is a message type with a single move/waypoint that tells the robot the node to go to and the action to do (as a string).

 ## File overview